Dr. Joel & Michelle Levey, Founders, Wisdom at Work

 The Leveys offer a unique and rich blend of insights and experience distilled from 50 years of intensive contemplative study/practice/reseach, and the seamless integration of their work in leadership and contemplative science through multiple roles as: clinicians in medical centers; corporate trainers/consultants working with leaders and executive teams around the globe; mindfulness and meditation teachers (in numerous traditions of mindfulness practice – including study with very respected teachers from many different “mindfulness lineages” and authorization to teach); mentors to leaders in government, business, medical, and military arenas; faculty and lecturers at universities around the world; mind-fitness coaches for world-class and Olympic-gold athletes; and contemplative science researchers.
 Michelle and Joel also have the unique distinction of having done this work together as a couple for 36 years.

 The Leveys were invited by Pentagon leaders to develop the once secret “Jedi Warrior Program” for the Special Forces, where they led the advanced “biocybernautic training” (integrating neurofeedback, “mind-fitness training,”and guided a month-long, silent Mindfulness style Vipassana-retreat for this once secret, six-month, full-time program.
 Military leaders described Jedi Warrior as, “The most exquisite orchestration of human technology we have ever seen.”
 Advisors Michael Murphy and George Leonard called Jedi, “the most advanced leadership development program to be offered in modern times.”
-Jedi’s profound success opened the way for their work with leaders at: NASA, Navy, NOAA, Surgeon General’s Office, NIH, NHS, West Point, Swedish military, Prime Minister’s Office of Dubai, and British Parliaments Hearing on The Vital Role of Mindfulness in the Military and Blue Light Emergency Services.
+Jedi’s profound success opened the way for their work with leaders at: NASA, Navy, NOAA, Surgeon General’s Office, NIH, NHS, West Point, Swedish military, and British Parliaments Hearing on The Vital Role of Mindfulness in the Military and Blue Light Emergency Services.

 The Leveys have taken their research and practice deeply and have been fortunate to devote nearly 2 years to silent contemplative retreats — including sitting the historic first Shamatha Project – a year-long silent retreat under the guidance of the Venerable Gen Lamrimpa (a teacher of the Dalai Lama) that they organized with Alan Wallace, and that was sponsored in part by the Dalai Lama.
 The Leveys were also the first directors for research for The Shamatha Project.